 CHILI’S QUESO DIP RECIPE is another favorite of ours – easy to whip up and loved by all.
 It can also be used as a meaty, cheesy, enchilada sauce to pour over bean or cheese enchiladas.

-WAYS TO MAKE THESE SKINNY ENCHILADAS LOW CARB AND KETO FRIENDLY:
+WAYS TO MAKE THESE SKINNY CHICKEN ENCHILADAS LOW CARB AND KETO-FRIENDLY:

 Use low carb tortillas such as Mission Carb Balance Soft Taco Tortillas, found at any large grocery store.
 Vertically slice zucchini or yellow squash, saute in a bit of olive oil until tender, and fill with your desired enchilada filling, then roll.
 These LOW CARB PALEO TORTILLAS are another great option when cutting carbs and eating clean is important.